lamalab-org/MatText/docs/benchmarking.md

 Here, for the benchmarking pipeline(`-cn=benchmark`) the base config is `benchmark_example.yaml`.
 You can define the parameters for the experiment hence at `\conf\model\benchmark_example.yaml`.

+???+ info "`dataset_type`"

-> Here +model.dataset_type=filtered would select the type of benchmark.
+    Here `+model.dataset_type=filtered` would select the type of benchmark.
 It can be `filtered` (avoid having truncated structure in train and test set, Only relatively small structures are present here, but this would also mean having less number of sampels to train on ) or `matbench` (complete dataset, there are few big structures , which would be trunated if the context length for modelling is less than `2048`).

+???+ info

-> `+model.dataset_type=filtered` would produce the report compatible with matbench leaderboard.
+    `+model.dataset_type=filtered` would produce the report compatible with matbench leaderboard.

+??? info "Reports path"

     Benchmark report is saved to the path defined in the base config.
 By default to `"${hydra:runtime.cwd}/../../results/${now:%Y-%m-%d}/${now:%H-%M-%S}/$`

 ### Pretraining or Benchmarking Multiple MatText Representations